 We are always seeking volunteers to assist in public access computer labs, virtual classrooms, and with a multitude of administrative and technical needs.
 If you have a heart for giving, a desire to serve marginalized communities, and consider yourself technologically savvy, please contact us right away.

 As an essential service provider we take the pandemic and the health of our volunteers, staff and clients very seriously.
 We adhere to all health and safety guidance provided by the City of Austin, Austin Public Health, and the CDC.
 Our building is currently closed to the public and the DeWitty Computer Lab is open at 25% capacity, by appointment only.
-We currently mandate temperature checks prior to entry and require the use of masks and gloves inside of the building.
+We currently mandate temperature checks and a brief health survey prior to entry and require the use of masks and gloves inside of the building.
 A volunteer lab tech would be in the room with no more than 5 clients at a time, situated at distanced work stations.

 If you have questions or concerns about our policies, please do not hesitate to ask!